gfunkmonk/deadjournal/_posts/2019/07/2019-07-12-night-mode.md

 }
 ```

-You can see I'm using [Jquery](https://jquery.com/) here to manipulate the `body` tag, and set the even for the checkbox.
+You can see I'm using [Jquery](https://jquery.com/) here to manipulate the `body` tag, and set the event for the checkbox.
 Anyway, this worked, and I was able to turn the Night Mode on and off using the checkbox.
 Next was making sure the browser remembers this choice, and the obvious choice here is to use cookies: send the browser a cookie if in Night Mode, and check for a cookie coming back that specified Night Mode was switched on.
 Again, this was fairly easy.
 I used the [JS Cookie](https://github.com/js-cookie/js-cookie) library for this, which made it much easier to handle and check for cookies.

 ```
 var mode = Cookies.get('night_mode');